Arpan23sep/DuelingOptimization/README.md

 `result <- beta_NGD(initial_point, eta, gamma, T, f)`

-#### Return:
+#### Return

 A list with the following components:

-optimum: A numeric vector representing the best point found after T iterations.
+-   optimum: A numeric vector representing the best point found after T iterations.

-f_array: A numeric vector containing the best function value observed at each iteration.
+-   f_array: A numeric vector containing the best function value observed at each iteration.

 #### Example

-`#Define an initial point and parameters`
+`#Define an initial point and the parameters`

 `initial_point <- c(1, 1)`